charlesmchen/WeView2/TutorialInstalling.md

 ![Layout Snapshot](images/WeViewFolderHierarchy.png)

-The only dependencies of WeView v2 are the default iOS Frameworks: Foundation, UIKit and Quartz Core.
+The only dependencies of WeView v2 are the following iOS Frameworks: Foundation, UIKit and Quartz Core.

 WeView v2 requires iOS 5 or later.